lucaskotw/yelp_worklog/README.rst

 7. Assign the part to each group member
 8. Study SVM classifier api
 9. Related User Activeness and Reliability to Selected Reviews
+10. Trainig data via iterating diffience sizes of training datasets
+11. Verify the correctness of created model based on Naive Bayes Model